immense/immybot-documentation/src/guide/README.md

 Runs the "get" script, which can return anything.
 Useful for collecting data like Bitlocker Keys, Quickbooks Licenses, or any other piece of information you are interested in.

 ## Scripts
-From the above diagrams, you can see that scripts are the building blocks for higher level objects in
+From the above diagrams, you can see that scripts are the building blocks for higher level objects like Software and Maintenance Tasks.

 ### Execution Context
 #### System